Wessex-Skies/wessex-skies.github.io/_posts/2021-04-13-watermarks.md

 excerpt:
   In this article we learn how to protect our pictures by adding a watermark to images and disabling the mouse right click option.
 ---
-Without putting too fine a point on it, as soon as you upload pictures to the internet, you lose control of them.
-Anyone can download them from your website and use them without your permission.
-You can however make life a little more difficult for the unscrupulous.

 ## Scaling
 My first suggestion would be to scale your pictures down, so that whilst they look good on your website the resolution is too low to produce a good printed copy.
 I always resize my pictures so the longest side is no more than 1024px and resolution is no greater than 90ppi.